-Robots Show Guests to the Rooms in LA and Boston
+Robots Show Guests to their Rooms in LA and Boston

 Hotels Redefine What It Means To Be A Concierge With TUG Robots

 By Jackie Cohen

 Ahead of their time, the brand new Sheraton Los Angeles San Gabriel is paving way for a new generation of hotel experiences, and memorable ones at that.

 When it opened in January 2018, the Sheraton Los Angeles San Gabriel Hotel not only its sleek and modern design was new, they also brought in robots that help out as staff members.
 Some robots show guests to the elevators and to their rooms, and others bring room service to hotel rooms.